 e) they have laid down internal financial controls to be followed by the Company andthat such internal financial controls are adequate and were operating effectively; and

-b) Issue of equity shares with differential rights as to dividend voting or otherwise.
+c) No equity shares were issued with differential rights as to dividend voting orotherwise.

-d) The Wholetime Director of the Company doesn't receive any remuneration or commissionfrom its subsidiary oftheCompanyat Company.
+e) The Wholetime Director of the Company doesn't receive any remuneration or commissionfrom its subsidiary companies.

-e) No significant Regulators/Courts/Tribunals which impact the going care for concernstatus and Company's operations in future.
+f) No significant and material orders were passed by the Regulators/Courts/Tribunalswhich impact the going concern status and Company's operations in future.

 For and on behalf of the Board of Directors

 |(Figures have been rounded off for the purpose of reporting) || |